Bid Audit

 • 3

 You receive a written teardown — 2 to 4 specific findings, the likely root cause of the loss, and one concrete change for next time.
-Sent directly from Randy.
+Sent directly from your partner.

 • 4

 That's it.
 No follow-up sales call unless you want one.
 No subscription pitch.
-If Randy thinks something specific could help you, he'll say so once at the end of the review.
+If your partner thinks something specific could help you, they'll say so once at the end of the review.

 Or Book a Call Now — (855) 562-8428